apsteinmetz/wfmu_explorer/about.md

 *Changes in 0.37:Redid single artist tab.
 Artist selection much streamlined.

 *Changes in 0.36: Multi-select on artist tab.
 Many artist entries are misspelled.
 Ideally, you'll combine variants.
-You can now select, say, "DustySpringfield" and "DusySprinfield" if you start your search with "du."
-Searching for "el" will let you select "ELO and "ElectricLight" (as in Orchestra).
+You can now select, say, "Dusty Springfield" and "Dusy Sprinfield" if you start your search with "du."
+Searching for "el" will let you select "ELO and "Electric Light" (as in Orchestra).

 Added a multi-artist tab.
 Here you can compare more than one artist's plays over time.
 At Ken's request the sizing of the plot is 710x355.
 You can right-click "save as" in your browser to pull the image for further use.